gysagsohn/hashrouter-browserrouter/README.md

 For this deployment using **BrowserRouter**, I managed to remove the # from the URL successfully.
 However, there is still an issue when the page is refreshed, resulting in an error.
 I need more time to investigate how to fully resolve the refresh problem.
 Please see the screenshots below:

+During testing, we encountered an issue when refreshing pages, as the main JavaScript file (main.js) was being fetched from an incorrect location.
+This issue was caused by differences between relative (./) and absolute (/) paths in the JSON package.
+This has now been addressed, and we're moving forward with testing.

 #### Removal of # in URL
 ![resources/second attempt/Homeapge.png](<resources/second attempt/Homeapge.png>)
 ![resources/second attempt/secondpage.png](<resources/second attempt/secondpage.png>)